zhuanlansun/zhuanlansun.github.io/index.md

 ## Research Interests

-- Industrial IoT System
-- Bluetooth Low Energy
-- Applied Machine Learning
+- Innovation Management and Research Evaluation
+- Science and Science
+- Biomedical informatics
+- Research Knowledge Synthesis
+- Health Economics

-My current research focuses on practical problems that artificial intelligence faces in real life.
-My interests are on the **Machine Learning** and its applications in **Industrial IoT**.
-In a word, advanced technologies like ML and IoT positively influence the life of everybody.
-I wish to devote my talent to this meaningful cause and bring well-being to society.
+My current research focuses on peer review problems that researchers face in the publication process.
+My interests are on the **causal inference** and its applications in **Science of science**.

 <br>